-Update March 2023: Unfortunately, StayLabs is no longer accepting new orders.
+Update May 2023: Unfortunately, StayLabs is no longer accepting new orders.
 For an alternative, you can try The Farmer’s Dog.
 It offers vet-approved recipes and human-grade ingredients.
-Plus, you can Get 60% off on your first order!
+Plus, you can save money with our exclusive discount: Get 60% off on your first order!

-Are you looking for some high-quality dog food?
-StayLabs's human-grade recipes are a solid choice.
+StayLabs human-grade recipes are a solid choice if you’re looking for high-quality dog food.
 If you want a little more info, you’ve come to the right place.
 I’ve done the research and analysis on StayLabs so you don’t have to.

-Located in Brooklyn, NY, StayLabs crafts natural human-grade food for your dog.
+Located in Brooklyn, NY, the company crafts natural human-grade food for your dog.
 The company creates a personalized feeding plan for every dog it serves according to the characteristics of each animal.

-However, the claim to fame of the company is really the human-grade dog food it offers.
-It’s healthy, natural, and well-balanced for nutrition.
-StayLabs also helps you stay on track of your dog’s health by periodically sending you a poop sample kit so the company can analyze your fur buddy's gut health.
+StayLabs offers human-grade dog food that’s healthy, natural, and well-balanced for nutrition.
+StayLabs also helps you stay on track with your dog’s health by periodically sending you a poop sample kit, so the company can analyze your fur buddy's gut health.

 StayLabs currently offers 3 recipes for your dog – chicken, beef, and turkey.
-A fourth recipe is on the horizon, and the company may even release one more by the end of the year.
+A fourth recipe is on the horizon.
 The meals are designed to support a healthier gut.

 The meal plans are customized on the basis of portion size for the purpose of controlling caloric intake.
 The customization takes into account such things as weight loss goals and better poops to make its determination.
 It also figures out which recipe is best suited to reach these goals.